revaturelabs/interviewquestions/Python/Python-Datatypes/Number.md

  ---

-5.What does sequence mean and which three types of data fall into this category
+5.What does sequence mean and which three types of data fall into this category?

 ![Complex](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Complex%20(2).svg)